In 2009, the WHO published its hand hygiene promotion strategy. It was a multi-modal strategy and consisted of five modes. These were as follows;

 Number of beds per infection control nurse ratio

-Limitation of the infection control teams
+Limitations of the infection control teams

-The experts seem to be very clear on this; that the presence of effective infection control teams, although essential, inadequate to achieve infection control goals.
+The experts seem to be very clear on this; that the presence of effective infection control teams, although essential, is inadequate to achieve infection control goals.
 Furthermore, it also depends on;

 - Hospital organization